adrianbremer/Codiad-FileUse/README.md

 #File Use
-This plugin keeps track of which files are currently in use.
+This plugin shows the users currently viewing a file on the bottom bar.
+Click on it to refresh and show the usernames.

 # Installation